NickWingate/Writeups/README.md

-# WriteUps
+# Writeups
-Collection of CTF write ups
+Collection of CTF write-ups